adriancm/iam_rails_react_demo/README.md

 ## Caveats

 - I've developed this as quickly as possible; there are probably a few things to improve in terms of quality.
 Please don't focus too much on this aspect.
+- I've tried here to demonstrate all my capabilities, coding as though this were a larger project.
+To be clear, I prefer to avoid overengineering.
 - Testing is pending.
 I would focus on the critical code and main business logic.
 - My main focus has been on Multi-tenant IAM (Organization entity) with a separate database schema for every organization.
 - I did not focus on the UI design.